qiskit-community/qiskit-experiments/CONTRIBUTING.md

 Here the reference start with `~`.
 We only add experiment classes to the table of the entire library.

-#### Updating the tutorials
+#### Updating the documentation

-Any change that would affect an existing tutorial or a new feature that requires a tutorial should be updated correspondingly.
-Before updating a tutorial, review the [existing tutorials](https://qiskit.org/documentation/experiments/tutorials/index.html) for their style and content, and read the [tutorial guidelines](docs/tutorials/GUIDELINES.md) for further details.
+Any change that would affect existing documentation, or a new feature that requires a documentation, should be updated correspondingly.
+Before updating, review the [existing documentation](https://qiskit.org/documentation/experiments) for their style and content, and read the [documentation guidelines](docs/GUIDELINES.md) for further details.

-Tutorials are written in reStructuredText format and then built into Jupyter notebooks.
+Documentation is written in reStructuredText format and then built into Jupyter notebooks.
 Code cells can be written using `jupyter-execute` blocks, which will be automatically executed, with both code and output shown to the user: